fredattack/oss-117-cli-tsc/readMe.md

 ## Features
 + Random Quotes: Get a random OSS 117 quote with a simple command.
++ Number return: Get a number of random quotes with a simple command.
 + Character Filter: Retrieve quotes from your favorite characters.
-+ Keyword Search: Find quotes containing specific keywords.
 + Flexible: Supports multiple parameters for tailored quote retrieval.

 ## Installation